KPMG Spark Blog

 The path of least resistance is often a key to creating viral content.
 If you can take complicated concepts and turn them into easily digestible content, chances are you're going to get a lot more traffic coming your way.
 Rather than conducting new research, consider converting content you already have into infographics.

-Coschedule.com quoted several viral marketing case studies claiming that interactive content was their most shared content, even amongst well established publishers like The Atlantic.
+Coschedule.com quoted several viral marketing case studies claiming that interactive content was their most shared content, even amongst well-established publishers like The Atlantic

 Use tools like Qzzr, to create quizzes that play to people's interests but are also in sync with your brand's overall goals.
 Here's an example of a quiz we recently made using Qzzr.

-Surprising, interesting, intense and practical content are the descriptors used by Professor Jonah Berger while studying three months worth of New York Times emails, testing which pieces went most viral.
+Surprising, interesting, intense, and practical content are the descriptors used by Professor Jonah Berger while studying three months' worth of New York Times emails, testing which pieces went most viral.

-Treat viral marketing like its a drama!
+Treat viral marketing like it's a drama!
 You don't want to bore the crap out of your audience do you?

 Business Insider noticed a trend among Upworthy content which outperformed several other large publications like Buzzfeed, Huffington Post, and Business Insider—a curiosity gap in headlines.
 The curiosity gap implies leaving just enough to the imagination when it comes to content as to "tease" the reader into clicking.